muellerberndt/solfuzz/README.md

 ## Usage

 Run `solfuzz check <solidity-file> [contract-name]` to start a job.
-The default mode is "quick" analysis which returns results after approximately 2 minutes.
-You'll also get a dashboard link where you can monitor the progress and view the report.
+The default analysis type runs for approximately two minutes.
 Solfuzz supports two types of assertions:

 ```